laoj2/ai-on-gke/benchmarks/infra/stage-2/README.md

 A model may require a security token to access it.
 For example, Llama2 from HuggingFace is a gated model that requires a [user access token](https://huggingface.co/docs/hub/en/security-tokens).

 You will need to add the secret value manually to the Secret Manager.
 This is to avoid adding a plain text token into the terraform state.

-To do so, [follow the instructions for creating a secret in your project here](https://cloud.google.com/secret-manager/docs/creating-and-accessing-secrets#before_you_begin).
+This step will create a secret in your project.
+Before you being, [follow the instructions for enabling and authenticating to the Secret Manager API in your project here](https://cloud.google.com/secret-manager/docs/creating-and-accessing-secrets#before_you_begin).

-Once complete, you should add these related secret values to your `terraform.tfvars`:
+Once complete, you should add these related secret values to your `terraform.tfvars`, so terraform will create a secret in your project:

 ```bash
 `secret_name` = $SECRET_ID                   # eg. "hugging_face_secret"
 `secret_location` =  $SECRET_LOCATION        # eg. "europe-central2"
 ```

+After the secret is created, you will need to add the secret value manually to the Secret Manager.

 ### Step 4: terraform initialize, plan and apply